hackclub/hackclub/workshops/that_was_easy/README.md

 4. Create another file in the `that_was_easy` folder, and name this one `main.js`.
 This is where we will be writing our JavaScript to make the button play sounds.
 5. Create another file in the `that_was_easy` folder, and name this one `styles.css`.
 This is where we will be making our button look pretty.
 6. We've provided an amusing sound for you [here](sounds/that_was_easy.mp3).
 You should be at a page with an audio player.
 Right-click that page and choose `Save As`.
-7. Then, drag the file you've just saved into the `that_was_easy` directory in the Cloud 9 sidebar.
+7. Then, drag the file you've just saved into the `that_was_easy` directory in the Cloud9 sidebar.
 8. Now, open up `index.html` and type the following:

   ```html